 5 Easy Steps to Sell Online without Needing a Website

 Having your own website is critical these days with the drastic shift towards e-commerce.
-While creating and launching your website is easier than its ever been, that doesn’t mean that everyone knows where to start, or is ready for a full website.
+While creating and launching your website today is easier than it been in the past, that doesn’t mean that everyone knows where to start, or is ready for a full website.
 While tech knowledge is often a hurdle, finances to pay for a website and time to make it can also be challenging.

 This blog post outlines 5 steps online for artists and creatives who need to begin marketing and selling online but don’t have a website.

 1.Begin an Email List

 Email marketing is big and if you haven’t started collecting emails, now is the perfect time to start.
 Your email list isn’t about how many people are on your list, it’s about quality.
 A list of just a couple hundred followers can easily help build your business!

 Option 1 for Your Email List:

 If you are at square one with starting an email list, you don’t need to sign up and learn a new email software to begin.
 Simply begin creating a list of contacts, send the email BBC (meaning blank carbon copy – so everyone’s email address is hidden), and send an update to your friends, family, and art collectors.

 If you have a decent-sized list of people for your email list, say 100+ people, then it’s time to consider using a web-based platform to help send out your emails.
 Mail Chimp and Constant Contact are two popular email service companies where you can manage your email list, build newsletter campaigns, and send out automatic email blasts.
 (I use Mail Chimp – and there are plenty of options for training provided by Mail Chimp to learn how to use the platform).